Managing Power

 -

-If PTP (Precision Time Protocol) is enabled on the last port (47 or 31 depending on the device) in the member-range, you cannot configure the power saving feature on the unused interface range.
+If PTP (Precision Time Protocol) is enabled on the last port (47 or 31 depending on the device) in member-range, the interface range unused option cannot be configured.
 The sample configuration varies for each platform.
-If you try to configure this feature on an unused port with PTP enabled, the system will display an error message.
+If PTP is enabled on an unused port, an error message is displayed.

 Disabling Power Saving Mode